The base tuition rate can be found on the Tuition Rates page.

 The Undergraduate Student Government is in charge of initiating and managing fees for services that can be enjoyed by the entire student body.

-Student Activity Fee: This fee pays for activities of the Undergraduate Student Government and the Graduate Student Council.
-The funds are distributed among student organizations, the USG, and the GSC.
+Student Activity Fee: This fee pays for activities of the Undergraduate Student Government and the Graduate Student Government.
+The funds are distributed among student organizations, the USG, and the GSG.

 Experience Tech Fee: This fee improves student access to facilities and sporting events.
 It replaces revenue from individual student ticket sales and fees to support operational costs at the Mont Ripley Ski Hill, Portage Lake Golf Course, Gates Tennis Center, intramural sports, Visual and Performing Arts department events, hockey games, etc.